RacoonsInATrenchcoat/SC4-Region-Update/docs/experiment-log.md

 them (up to 255), speeding the simulation directly.
 Once lifted, rendering becomes the bottleneck, so render suppression then helps.
 The two levers stack, in that order.

+## Prior-art check (design phase)

+No existing mod or tool automates the load/simulate/save cycle across a region's tiles to resync neighbour data.
+The concept is novel.
+Adjacent work found:

+- Multiplayer-region sync (Syncthing-based): shares region folders so saves propagate between players.
+Independently confirms the border-reconciliation mechanism (D13) — players are told they cannot edit adjacent tiles simultaneously because border changes trigger tile updates.
+Works around the limitation with human coordination; does not automate reconciliation.
+- Save Warning mod: confirms saving writes tile data AND updates neighbouring tiles, and confirms the corruption failure mode (CTD or flat/missing tile) that our backup + crash-marker design targets.
+- SC4AutoSave, RCI DLL Query Upgrade (Null45), sc4-region-census: share
+  individual COMPONENTS with our design (programmatic save; region-level tile enumeration; richer RCI/workforce stats via DLL) but none combine them into a region refresh.

+Build-relevant findings:
+- **HARD REQUIREMENT:** backups must go OUTSIDE the live region folder.
+If two copies of a city exist in a region folder at startup, the game keeps only the alphabetically-first and DELETES or relocates the rest.
+A backup placed inside the region folder would cause silent city loss.
+(PCGamingWiki.)
+- The commute measurement confound (a2-commute: graphs don't separate internal/commuted/commercial-vs-total workforce) has a known DLL-based solution path (Null45's RCI DLL functionality), if cleaner metrics are ever needed.
+- The community's prop-pox repair (open tile, save, exit, toggle City Detail) is a manual precedent for our per-tile loop and for the detail/speed interaction.